+There are four sensor input values to report: accelerometer, orientation, gyroscope (rotation), and magnetometer (magnetic).
 All except orientation are vectors in a cartesian coordinate system relative to the device in its default orientation:

-+x = to the right of the front face of the device (usually the short side)
+- +x = to the right of the front face of the device (usually the short side)

-+y = to the top of the front face of the device (usually the long side)
+- +y = to the top of the front face of the device (usually the long side)

-+z = out of the front face of the device (toward the viewer)
+- +z = out of the front face of the device (toward the viewer)

-+x = east
+- +x = east

-+y = north
+- +y = north

-+z = towards Earth's center (down).
+- +z = towards the center of the Earth (down)

-The type in all such cases is a string representation of a signed floating point number with or without an explicit decimal and with or without a signed integer exponent following the letter E. A missing decimal will be presumed after the rightmost present digit, and a missing exponent will be presumed 0.
+The type in all such cases is a string representation of a signed floating point number, with or without an explicit decimal, and with or without a signed integer exponent following the letter E. A missing decimal will be presumed after the rightmost present digit, and a missing exponent will be presumed 0.

 indicates: acceleration in each dimension relative to free fall